-TMBR assemblies are back!
-Together with David Bernstein we want to find out what shapes an assembly can take.
-Dubbed the Chapelle Sessions this takeover will bring us new voices and faces but above all a futher exploration of how we can share and develop our practices collectively.
+Together with David Bernstein we searched for the shapes an assembly can take.
+Dubbed the Chapelle Sessions the takeover brought us new voices and faces but above all a futher exploration of how we can share and develop our practices collectively.

 Assembly is the gathering of a group of people to exchange collective experiences and perspectives.
 In concrete terms, the form of an assembly has come to the following: per assembly, three artists, designers and/or thinkers are asked to share a presentation in the broadest sense of the word with the assembled people; this can be showing their own work or sharing an ongoing research, a joint exercise, …. what a presentation can be, what is shared is deliberately undefined so that there is room for unexpected encounters.
 The horizontality and openness of the assemblies means that discussing and reflecting together between all those present takes up an equal part as the presented one.
 In this way we want to close the gap between production and presentation and thereby reduce the alienation of the creative process – which is by definition an exchange and thus a collective practice, and not the work of an individual with a perfected idea.